caragian/reporting_pdf_email/README.md

       cp /root/git-rep/report_pdf_email/* /neteye/shared/icingaweb2/extras/reporting/reporting_pdf_email
       cp /root/git-rep/TCPDF /neteye/shared/icingaweb2/extras/reporting/reporting_pdf_email

-Move the NetEye Logo in direcotory /TCPDF/examples/images/
+Move the NetEye Logo in directory /TCPDF/examples/images/

 ### 4. Customize variables

 In this step is necessary to customize the following variable:

       $mailTo = 'mail@domain.com'  -->  destination mail address
+      $limit = 300 --> max elements in report ( It's advisable leave it with this value )
+      $path = '/tmp/reporting' --> path which contains pdf reporting

 In order to customize also the received email you can customize also this optional variables: